Skip to content

 Freq: D, dtype: float64

-Now, in case when we want to process multiple abstract objects, such as ticker symbols, we can simply pass DataFrames instead of Series:
+Now, if you want to process multiple abstract objects, such as ticker symbols, you can simply pass DataFrames instead of Series:

 >>> p2 = pd.DataFrame({